 For File datastores:

 To execute the upgrade, it is important to start AEM using the jar file to bring up the instance.
-For upgrading to 6.4, please also see other content restructuring and migration options in Lazy Content Migration that you can choose with the upgrade command.

 Note that starting AEM from the start script will not start the upgrade.
 Most customers start AEM using the start script and have customized this start script to include switches for environment configurations such as memory settings, security certificates, etc. For this reason, we recommend following this procedure to determine the proper upgrade command: